Ok, you’re about to pick up the phone to try to schedule a meeting with a donor prospect.

 It can be scary.

-It’s also a moment when fundraisers chicken out.
+It’s also a moment when fundraisers and volunteers chicken out.

 I remember when I was a staff fundraiser, that I waited for my “good days” when my energy was up to make those phone calls.